relativitydev/relativity-trace-documentation/docs/user_documentation.md

     -   **Webhook:** makes a generic API call hosted within Relativity

-        > **NOTE:** Batching action has been deprecated.
-You can still create a Batch Set manually from any saved search.
+    - > **NOTE:** Batching action has been deprecated.
+You can still create a Batch Set manually from any saved search and set it to `auto-run`.

 2 - Customizing and Running a Rule
 -----------------------------------